 The Textiles, Apparel, and Merchandising program offers students the skills, knowledge, and hands-on experience needed for successful careers in textiles, apparel, and the retail industry.
 Students in the program study apparel design, product development, history of costume, merchandising and buying, fashion marketing strategies, forecasting, and fashion business practices.

 Students have opportunities to:

 Other opportunities include the University's Honors Program and study abroad programs, which range from summer programs to a single semester or a full academic year in over 56 countries.

-Students may also become members of the student organizations (have link to the student organization page): Fashion Merchandising Association (FMA) and Lights, Camera, Fashion (LCF).
+Students may also become members of the student organizations: Fashion Merchandising Association (FMA) and Lights, Camera, Fashion (LCF).

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

 The wallet, the collaborative effort of 15 students, was unveiled by Fort Wayne-based Natril Gear at the National Bike Summit in Washington, DC on March 3.